Home

 Next, if you take theanine, it can be stimulating- with or without the caffeine from green tea- so, I really don't recommend it.

 Next, I'm not sure where you heard that taking minerals for long periods of time is bad.
-We NEED minerals, and the people who live where the Himalayan Rock Salt comes from that you are taking, literally drink the white mineral rich water that has tons of minerals in it all of their lives.
+We NEED minerals, and the people who live in areas, like the Himalayas where there is glacial runoff, literally drink the white mineral rich water that has tons of minerals in it all of their lives.
 And they are long lived people.

 It is claimed that the highly mineral rich water that the Okinawans drink is one of the reasons that they live a long time.
 We get such an incredibly small amount of minerals in the foods that we eat, that taking extra minerals is almost a prerequisite for health.